bitsanity/ADILOS/README.md

   * a signature of the public key using the corresponding private key
 7. A **Response** consists of two parts concatenated and converted to Base64:
   * public key selected by user (33 or 65 bytes)
-  * signature of the message part (the gatekeeper's generated public key) of a Challenge, digitally signed with the user's selected key
+  * Responder's signature of the last signature in a Challenge

 ### 3.1 Expectations for any **keymaster**